-1. Replication, biological role, substrates, enzymes, molecular mechanism.

-- 2. Transcription, biological role, substrates, enzymes, RNA processing. - 3.
-Genetic code and its properties.

-4. Recognition and translation as steps of genetic information realization in cells.
-Substrate specificity of aminoacyl-tRNA synthetases. tRNA and its role in protein biosynthesis.

-5. Modern understanding of protein biosynthesis.
-Regulation of protein biosynthesis in cells at a genetic level.

-6. Posttranslational modification of protein molecules (hydroxylation, glycosylation, limited proteolysis, phosphorylation, carboxylation).
+- 1. Replication, biological role, substrates, enzymes, molecular mechanism. - 2.
+Transcription, biological role, substrates, enzymes, RNA processing. - 3.
+Genetic code and its properties. - 4.
+Recognition and translation as steps of genetic information realization in cells.
+Substrate specificity of aminoacyl-tRNA synthetases. tRNA and its role in protein biosynthesis. - 5.
+Modern understanding of protein biosynthesis.
+Regulation of protein biosynthesis in cells at a genetic level. - 6.
+Posttranslational modification of protein molecules (hydroxylation, glycosylation, limited proteolysis, phosphorylation, carboxylation).

-1. Biological chemistry.
+- 1. Biological chemistry.
 Lecture notes / A. D. Tahanovich [et al.].
-Minsk : BSMU, 2015.
-P. 93-98.

-2. Konevalova, N. Yu.
-Biochemistry lecture course / N. Yu.
-Konevalova, S. V. Buyanova.
-Vitebsk, 2008.
-P. 180-184, 186-202.

-- 3. Harper's biochemistry / R. K. Murray [et al.].
+Minsk: BSMU, 2017.
+P. 85-90. - 2.
+Gubsky, Yu.
+Biological chemistry / Yu.
+Gubsky.
+Vinnytsia, 2017.
+P. 270-299. - 3.
+Harper's biochemistry / R. K. Murray [et al.].
 26th ed.
 2003.
 P. 303-415. - 4.
 Lecture material.

-Analysis of yeast hydrolysis nucleoprotein products
+Analysis of yeast nucleoprotein hydrolysis products

 The acid hydrolysis of yeast is used for study nucleoproteins' structure as yeast is rich in nucleoproteins.
-Specific reactions are discovered hydrolysis products - polypeptides, purine bases, phosphoric acid and sugar.
+Specific reactions are discovered8 hydrolysis products - polypeptides, purine bases, phosphoric acid and sugar.

-The principle of the method: Baker's yeast was hydrolyzed by the action of dilute sulfuric acid.
+The principle of the method: Baker's yeast was hydrolyzed by the action of diluted sulfuric acid.
 The resulting hydrolyzate is used for further work.

-Work 1.
+- Work 1.
 Biuret reaction for the polypeptides.
 Add 10 drops of 10 % NaOH solution to 5 drops of yeast hydrolyzate, and then add 2 drops of 1 % copper sulfate solution.
-Mark the pink-violet staining.
+Mark the pink-violet staining. - Work 2.

-Work 2.
 Silver test for purine bases.
 Add 10 drops of concentrated ammonia solution to 10 drops of yeast hydrolyzate, and then add 10 drops of 2 % ammonium silver nitrate solution.
-The light brown of purine bases' silver salts precipitation is formed in 3-5 minutes (it is not necessary to stir content of the tube during this time).
+The light brown of purine bases' silver salts precipitation is formed within 3-5 minutes (it is not necessary to stir content of the tube during this time). - Work 3.

-Work 3.
 Qualitative reaction for pentose (Molisch).
-Add 3 drops of a 1 % alcoholic solution of thymol to 10 drops of yeast hydrolyzate, stir and then add with caution 20-30 drops of concentrated sulfuric acid (the reagent should run down the inner wall of the test-tube).
-During the shaking of the solution the red-colored product appears.
+Add 3 drops of a 1 % alcoholic solution of thymol to 10 drops of yeast hydrolyzate, stir and then carefully add 20-30 drops of concentrated sulfuric acid (the reagent should run down the inner wall of the test-tube).
+During the shaking of the solution the red-colored product appears. - Work 4.

-Work 4.
 Molybdenum test for phosphoric acid.
 Add 20 drops of a molybdenum reagent to 10 drops of yeast hydrolyzate, heat the solution.
 You will see the lemon staining.
 The test-tube should be immediately cooled in a stream of cold water.
 A lemon-yellow, crystalline precipitate of phosphomolybdic acid appears.

-22. COLLOQUIUM "METABOLISM OF SIMPLE PROTEINS AND NUCLEOPROTEINS.
+21. COLLOQUIUM "METABOLISM OF SIMPLE PROTEINS AND NUCLEOPROTEINS.
 SYNTHESIS OF DNA, RNA AND PROTEIN"